gramener/gramex/gramex/apps/guide/tips/debugging-capturehandler-for-screenshots.md

+---
 title: Debugging CaptureHandler for screenshots
+prefix: Tip
+...

 CaptureHandler has an option to debug at PhantomJS level.
 This is documented in the [guide for CaptureHandler](../capturehandler/#screenshot-service).

 While sending the request, you can mention a debug flag as below